Services

 Before your treatment

 It is important that you have eaten.
-It does not require you to have eaten much, but acupuncutre is not reccomended on an empty stomach.
-Make sure you wear comfortable clothing; you may be asked to degown to your undergarments (with appropriate draping used).
+It does not require you to have eaten much, but acupuncture is not recommended on an empty stomach.
+It is best to wear comfortable clothing; you may be asked to degown to your undergarments (with appropriate draping used).

 What to expect

 You are welcomed into a safe and caring space where you will be both seen and heard.
-A comprehensive initial conversation, detailing your current concerns, health status and history is undertaken.
+A comprehensive initial conversation is undertaken to detail your current concerns, health status, and medical history.

-The practitioner will ask to see your tongue (please don’t brush it before you come) and feel your pulse.
+The practitioner will ask to see your tongue (please refrain from brushing it before your appointment) and take your pulse.
 This is an important step in the diagnosis process in Traditional Chinese Medicine (TCM).

-An individual diagnosis, treatment prinicple and the use of an informed technique are what sets TCM apart .
-The point prescription is an integral part of recieveing a positive outcome from the treatment.
+An individual diagnosis, treatment principle, and the use of an informed technique are what set TCM apart.
+The point prescription is an integral part of receiving a positive outcome from the treatment.
 Much like a recipe, the practitioner has the opportunity to adapt it to the individual requirements of each patient.
-There are over 350 acupuncutre points on the body, each with their own actions and indications.
+There are over 350 acupuncture points on the body, each with its own actions and indications.

 Acupuncutre seldom hurts